Lephar/Kernel/README.md

 make LLVM=1 -j$(nproc) all
 ```

-Note that it is important to specify the same toolchain parameter with ALL above `make` command.
+Note that it is important to specify the same toolchain parameter with ALL above `make` commands, including config generation lines.

 While using the `LLVM` toolchain, `clangd` is the obvious language server choice.
 Its compilation database is generated with the exact same script.

 You must then copy the created `compile_commands.json` file into root of your workspace directory and you are good to go!